Paul King (rugby league): Club career

+After being released by Hull at the end of the 2009 season, he joined Wakefield Trinity Wildcats.

+In October 2011, he signed a one-year contract with York City Knights.

 International honours

 King won a cap for England while at Hull in 2001 against Wales (sub), and won a cap for Great Britain while at Hull in 2001 against France.